 Initially, the work and education around social justice (environmental concerns) caught my attention.
 I was looking for a way to tie the organized church and all its resources to an intentional call to social justice.
-As a person working with youth I heard their desire to take up social causes as well.
+As a person working with youth and through all life stages, I have heard a longing and desire to take up social causes, find purpose and deepen faith.
 Diaconal ministry fit.

 Describe some of your experiences of ministry

 Bringing people together to plan an event/worship/education piece is one of the most exciting parts of ministry.
 Putting wheels on a passion, supported by a faith perspective and changing lives is rewarding.